Saint and Greavsie: Goal of the Season

-End of an era
+Cancellation and later work

-In the summer of 1992, ITV lost the rights to broadcast top-tier English football matches as the newly formed Premier League contracted to Sky Sports.
+In the summer of 1992, ITV lost the rights to broadcast top-tier English football matches as the newly formed Premier League, contracted to Sky Sports.
 ITV then discontinued Saint and Greavsie.
 The final programmes were broadcast from Sweden during Euro 92, with the pair singing "The Last Time" in the final credits and making jokes at Sky's expense.

 Aside from a 1995 series Saint and Greavsie's World of Sport, the pair did not present under the name Saint and Greavsie again, but continued to link up together and remained in touch.
 They occasionally presented Champions League preview shows together and both remained employed by ITV for several years.
 Together, they hosted the discussion show Sport in Question.
 St John continued to be used as a co-commentator for the ITV network until the arrival of Jim Beglin, while Greaves continued to appear as a pundit and co-commentator in the Central region until 1996, when he was gradually phased out in favour of Ron Atkinson.
 Away from their work, Greaves and St John rarely met due to living in Essex and on the Wirral respectively, but Greaves said they had a "lovely relationship".

 In 2004, Saint and Greavsie were studio guests in an episode of Fantasy Football League, when they were described as the "godfathers" of football comedy by Frank Skinner and David Baddiel.
 In earlier years they had been parodied in sketches on the show.
 St John criticised Baddiel and Skinner in his autobiography and interviews, following their appearance on the show.

 Other formats

 In 1989, Grandslam Entertainment released Saint and Greavsie, a football trivia quiz game, on a variety of computer platforms.
 It was developed by Core Design.
 In 2006, Saint and Greavsie released a DVD quiz, featuring retro football action, with a book, Saint and Greavsie's Funny Old Games, having also since been published.

 In May 2009, Setanta Sports announced that Saint and Greavsie were reforming their double act to star in a FA Cup Special on 30 May, the day of the Cup Final.
-The Saint and Greavsie FA Cup Special was broken up into three separate mini-programmes appearing throughout the build up to the Everton v Chelsea final.
+The Saint and Greavsie FA Cup Special was broken up into three mini-programmes appearing throughout the build up to the Everton v Chelsea final.